-This limit applies regardless of other funding a student may receive during the first five years of graduate study at the University of Oregon, including GRF (research) support from CIS and any kind of support from outside the department.
+This limit applies regardless of other funding a student may receive during the first five years of graduate study at the University of Oregon, including GE-R (research) support from CIS and any kind of support from outside the department.

 The time limits specified above pertain only to departmental support from department funds.
 If a student is grant supported, he/she may receive financial support beyond the five year eligibility limit.

 Annual review: Students on departmental support are reviewed on an annual basis (as outlined in section VII), and reappointment is subject to satisfactory academic performance and progress, as well as satisfactory performance as a GTF.
-Failure to meet the deadlines for the DRP, Oral Comprehensive Exam, and Ph.D.
+Failure to meet the deadlines for the DRP, Area Exam, and Ph.D.
 Proposal are possible grounds for suspension or termination of financial support.

-Yearly application: After the first two years in the program, students must apply on a yearly basis for departmental GTF funding.
-Requests for funding are submitted via email to the Graduate Coordinator during the academic term preceding that for which funding is desired.
+Yearly application: After the first two years in the program, students must apply on a yearly basis for departmental GE funding.
+Requests for funding are submitted via email to the Graduate Program Coordinator during the academic term preceding that for which funding is desired.
 While the department will try to support all students who are making satisfactory progress in the program, we do not guarantee such funding.
-GTF funding after the first two years may be based on merit criteria related to academic performance and research productivity.
+GE funding after the first two years may be based on merit criteria related to academic performance and research productivity.

 In early spring term, the Dissertation Advisory Committee will report to GEC the quality of each student’s work.
 At this time, any areas of concern or commendation are discussed.
 These results are communicated to the Department Head, who will then write official letters to the students.